iamcarlg/super-sneakers-ecommerce/README.md

 # super-sneakers-ecommerce
-An express application that allows users to order sneakers online
+An expressJS application that allows users to order sneakers online